 Investors have also begun responding to the Amazon crisis.
 Nordea is currently examining its holdings in companies with high exposure to deforestation and has said it has halted the acquisition of Brazilian government bonds.
 This highlights the attention that global investors are beginning to pay to deforestation risks.

 Latin American Company Performance

-The 2019 Index demonstrates that the vast majority of companies have yet to meaningfully address even the most basic sustainability risks.
+The 2019 Index demonstrates that most companies have yet to meaningfully address the most fundamental sustainability risks.
 Three companies (Minerva, Grupo Bafar and Industrias Bachoco), valued at $4 billion and with combined revenues of over $8 billion, are ranked as high risk (worst performers) by the Index.
 None of the companies are ranked among the top 10 companies in the 2019 assessment.

 Greenhouse Gas Emissions

 - The nine Latin American companies scored an average of 18% on managing greenhouse gas emissions compared with 17% attained by the remaining 51 Index companies.

 - Six companies (67%), valued at $11 billion, are categorised as “high risk”-i.e. they have little to no disclosure on greenhouse gas emissions targets across their operations and supply chains.

 - A holistic strategy on climate management requires companies to go beyond setting targets: they must complete their emissions inventory to include all significant on-farm sources and demonstrate year-on-year reductions on absolute emissions across all three scopes.
 Only one company, Marfrig Global Foods, has a complete emissions inventory, meaning that they report on agricultural emissions resulting from animal feed.

 - The seven meat companies that have a critical dependency on freshwater resources scored an average of 23% on managing water use compared with 11% attained by the remaining 37 meat companies in the Index.

 - Four companies (57%) valued at $10 billion, are categorised as “high risk.